"5 Minutes to Convince" Contest

 – Relevance of the plan within its professional context.

-– Ability to demonstrate the feasibility of the plan. - Category B: Entrepreneurship
+– Ability to convincingly demonstrate the feasibility of the plan.

-Presentation of a project to start or take over a business (company, association, cooperative, etc.).
+Presentation of a project to start or take over a business (company, nonprofit, cooperative, etc.).

 Evaluation criteria: